Raphtory/raphtory.github.io/docs/user-guide/querying/5_properties.md

 The `Properties` class also has two attributes `constant` and `temporal` which have all of the above functions, but are restricted to only the properties which fall within their respective catagories.

 !!! info
-    The semantics for [ConstProperties](https://docs.raphtory.com/en/master/reference/core/properties.html#raphtory.ConstProperties) are exactly the same as described above.
-[TemporalProperties](https://docs.raphtory.com/en/master/reference/core/temporalproperties.html#raphtory.TemporalProperties) on the other hand allow you to do much more, as is discussed below.
+    The semantics for `ConstantProperties` are exactly the same as described above. `TemporalProperties` on the other hand allow you to do much more, as is discussed below.

 ## Temporal specific functions
 As temporal properties have a history, we may often want to do more than just look at the latest value.
-As such, calling `get()`, `values()` or `items()` on `TemporalProperties` will return a [TemporalProp](https://docs.raphtory.com/en/master/reference/core/temporalproperties.html#raphtory.TemporalProp) object which contains all of the value history.
+As such, calling `get()`, `values()` or `items()` on `TemporalProperties` will return a `TemporalProp` object which contains all of the value history.

 `TemporalProp` has a host of helper functions covering anything that you may want to do with this history.
 This includes: